Skip to main content

 On the Breville, there’s a large professional-type handle that keeps your hand well away from the machine's body to minimize any chances of burns.
 Around the grid, there’s a deep moat that catches excess batter so unless you really overdo it, you won’t have overflows onto your counter.

-This is a large heavy machine that doesn’t stand on end for storage.
-You won’t want to be lifting it in and out of a cabinet often so you do need to have countertop space to dedicate to it.
+This is a large, heavy machine that doesn’t easily lend itself to storage.
+You won’t want to be lifting it in and out of a cabinet often so you might want to have countertop space to dedicate to it.
 That’s another reason, in addition to the hefty price, that this is a machine for diehard waffle lovers.

 Pros